ECHO AND FOCUSED ECHO IN LIFE SUPPORT

 The 2CH view shows the true anterior and inferior LV walls

-The 3CH view is obtained be rotating slightly clockwise from the 2CH view.
+The 3CH view is obtained be rotating slightly from the 2CH view.
 The 3CH view reveals the aortic outflow/ aortic valve.
 The LV posterior wall and anteroseptal walls are now in view.

 SUPRASTERNAL VIEW